chitezh/woocommerce_states_places/trunk/README.md

 Yes, you can always suggest or request new locations by creating an issue in the [plugin repository](https://github.com/chitezh/woocommerce_states_places/issues/new) in GitHub.
 Please refer to the [Adding a new country](https://github.com/chitezh/woocommerce_states_places/tree/master/templates) instructions to get more details.

 == Changelog ==
+= 1.3.1 - Dec 9, 2020 =
+Fix filter hook for places in Sri Lanka and Mauritius

 = 1.3 - Nov 30, 2020 =
 Since this release you can use two new filter hooks that allows you handling both the list of States and Places:

 * `scpwoo_custom_states_xx`: It allows you to handle the States of a given country.
 The `xx` at the end must be replaced by the two-letter country code in lower case.
 * `scpwoo_custom_places_xx`: It allows you to handle the Places of a given country.
 The `xx` at the end must be replaced by the two-letter country code in lower case.

 Please read the article [**Using the filter hooks**](https://github.com/chitezh/woocommerce_states_places/wiki/Using-the-filter-hooks) to learn [**How to use**](https://github.com/chitezh/woocommerce_states_places/wiki/Using-the-filter-hooks#how-to-use).

 = 1.2.11 - Oct 07, 2020 =
 * Added four new countries:
   * 🇦🇺 Australia: States, Territories, and Cities (thanks to [Gopinath N A](https://github.com/Gopinath1728))